pujagolani/Coffee_Culture/README.txt

 Started making AboutUs page, add aboutus in views/home trying to do css save it. run sucessfully. try to add image, not getting output.

+4:52 pm
+try to do images but i placed in wrong path later on i chaange it and move to wwwroot folder and it run sucessfully. download images from browser as per instruction tools (creative common licence) tested it. commit to github.

+4:55pm
+start finding content for aboutus page.